jmvie5/popit/README.md

 3. You can't pop all the bubbles in an empty row
 #
 P.S.
 If you play the bot, the difficulty is the number of half moves it can see in advance (depth of the minimax algo).

+I use simplejson to r/w in the game positions dict.